 - must co-operate with the other party in the resolution of any complaint under or relating to, any of the laws, codes or policies referred to in (a), and (b), above.

-- The Licensor recognizes that some of the Customers team members maybe subject to EU General Data Protection Regulation.
+- The Licensor recognises that some of the Customers team members maybe subject to EU General Data Protection Regulation.
 Where such circumstances prevail, or there is a data transfer between EEA, UK, U.S, NZ and Australia, they will be subject to intelliHR’s Data Processing Agreement.

 Nothing in this Agreement prohibits the use or disclosure of any Confidential Information to the extent that the Recipient can demonstrate that: